omarkhan03/PrayerPal/README.md

 # Welcome to Prayer Pal!

-Prayer Pal allows Muslims to view the Islamic prayer times for their location.
+Prayer Pal allows users to view the Islamic prayer times for their location.

 ## To run Prayer Pal